anand-gangadharan-infosys/Neflix-OSS-Experiments/README.md

 * EVCache
 * Eureka (Along with Histerix and Ribbon)
 * Spectator
+* Zuul for client-gateway application

 You can compile and start all micro services using `./megadeploy.sh`.
 Each service comes up in different ports.
-Eureka on 9761, PIN on 8080 and cache on 8081
+Eureka on 8761, PIN on 8080 and cache on 8081.

+In addition to this we have our gateway application running on 8765, hystrix monitoring on 8082 and turbine-stream on 8083.

+The turbine stream and hystrix monitoring are required for circuit breaking monitoring. to use turbine stream we need to have rabbitmq installed and running on our system.

 The idea is to create three micro service.
 A client, cache and pin service and register them with Eureka registry.
 The client acts as the web gateway and invokes a search of post office(Indian) details by PIN number.
 The cache service intercept the call and tries to address the query.
 In case of a cache miss pin service which is backed by database kicks in.